 Breakthrough technology and the supply chain

-The evolution of robotics in agriculture
+The evolution of robotics

+That said, the dairy sector has seen the most rapid implementation of robotics in recent years.
 The Royal Association of British Dairy Farmers estimates that 5% of dairy farmers have switched to robotic milking parlours and that automated parlours constitute nearly one-third of all new milking systems being purchased.

 Those sold on the technology are also exploring robotic feed pushers and feeders too in a bid reduce labour costs and spend more time focusing on cow welfare and performance.

 Automation produces huge amounts of information which in turn creates a more analytical customer for the supply chain to talk to ¬– one that looks to suppliers to create marginal improvements in their products or advice leading to a measurable, meaningful benefit for the farm.